Safety after the Storm and During Power Outages

 - Before entering storm-damaged buildings, make sure electricity and gas are turned off.

-- Do not use water-damaged electronics before properly restoring them.
+- Do not use water-damaged electric appliances, electronics and other items before having them inspected and properly restored.
 Electric motors in appliances should be cleaned and reconditioned before use.
-It may be necessary to replace some of your appliances and electronics.
-Have your water-damaged items inspected and approved by a professional before using them.
+It may be necessary to replace some appliances and electronics.

-- If you clean-up outdoors after a storm, do not use electronic equipment in wet conditions.
+- If you clean-up outdoors after a storm, do not use electric equipment in wet conditions.

-- If you are driving and come along a downed power line, stay away and keep others away.
+- If you are driving and come across a downed power line, stay away and keep others away.
+Do not drive over it, as snagging the line could pull a pole and other equipment to the ground.
 Contact emergency personnel or your utility company to address the downed power line.

 During an outage, Safe Electricity recommends turning off electrical appliances and unplugging major electronics, including computers and televisions.
 Power sometimes comes back in surges, which can damage electronics.
-Your circuits could overload when power returns if all your electronics are still plugged in and on.
-Leave one light on to indicate that power has been restored.
+Your circuits could overload when power returns if all your electrical items are on.
+Leave one light on to indicate that power is back on.
 Wait a few minutes and then turn on other appliances and equipment—one at a time.

 To help you get through, have a storm kit prepared.
 Keep the kit in a cool, dry place, and make sure all members of the family know where it is.